 We were very pleased to deliver a webinar hosted by Austroads on a project that Level5design recently completed titled 'Best-Practice Approaches to Road Freight and Communities'.
 A major focus of the project was to develop guidelines for best-practice strategies and supporting materials for national, state/territory and local road managers to communicate the importance of freight to the community.

 The project broke exciting new ground and in the webinar the Level5design team including Drew Gaynor, Christina Chin, Anthony Fisk and Jack Doyle presented the key findings.

 Get a load of this new Austroads Research Report prepared by the Level5design team that was published earlier today on the 'Framework and Tools for Road Freight Access Decisions'.

-More details including a copy of the report (see also below) can be found at https://lnkd.in/eDRtehn (or click on the report cover image given below) including information on a webinar being held on the topic on Thursday 20 August from 1:00–2:00pm AEST.
+More details including a copy of the report can be found at https://lnkd.in/eDRtehn (or click on the report cover image given below) including information on a webinar being held on the topic on Thursday 20 August from 1:00–2:00pm AEST.
 Join us - its free, and its a great way to learn more about the topic.

 Our Managing Director, Peter Damen, has been invited by the Institution of Civil Engineers to speak next month on Thursday 27 August in Perth on the topic "Preparing for the Future of Transport".
 Come along to find out more about emerging transport technologies that present exciting new opportunities and that challenge our thinking in relation to the future form and function of our cities.